Skylake-dev/Notes/Machine Learning/Machine Learning.md

 ![gaussian_processes_covariance_matrix](assets/gaussian_processes_covariance_matrix.png)
 where **`K`** is the Gram matrix.

-The gaussian process is defined as a probability distribution over functions `y(x)` such that the set of value `y(x)` evaluated on a arbitrary set of points `x1, ..., xn` jointly have a gaussian distribution.
+The gaussian process is defined as a probability distribution over functions `y(x)` such that the set of value `y(x)` evaluated on a arbitrary set of points `x_1, ..., x_n` jointly have a gaussian distribution.
 This distribution is completely defined by its covariance matrix, given by the Gram matrix of the kernel.
 The kernel defines "how close" two points need to be to be correlated: a "wide" kernel (e.g. gaussian with high variance) --> points are correlated even if they are far.
 This can be used to balance the bias-variance trade-off:
 - enlarge kernel if overfit